-The next day our guide woke us up at around 5 am, as we had to visit Bagori, which is a 50-minutes drive from our resort.
+The next day our guide woke us up at around 5 am, as we had to visit Bagori, which is a 50-minute drive from our resort.
 Without even sipping a cup of tea, we headed straight to the Bagori Bananchal area which is considered the best zone for wildlife sightseeing in the entire Kaziranga National Park.

 The safari at the western range covers Donga Beel and Mori Diffalu River.
 This 26 km trail generally takes two hours, but with our guide, it may take 3 hours, as he was very passionate about his job and knows the area and the residents very well.
 He knew where to find particular animals and often pointed his fingers into the jungle where creatures have been spotted or are known to reside.
 Local knowledge of any park such as this is so valuable.

 Unlike the Agiratoli safari, we found the western range wilder and bumpier.
-This raw experience was so worth it as we were again greeted by a group of rhinos, elephant herds, swamp deer, wild buffalos, tortoise, and varied species of both migratory and native birds.
+This raw experience was so worth it as we were again greeted by a group of rhinos, elephant herds, swamp deer, wild buffalos, tortoises, and varied species of both migratory and native birds.

-At one of the turns, our guide pointed us at a tree, where tiger claws were clearly visible.
+At one of the turns, our guide pointed us at a tree, where tiger claws were visible.
 Never mind that we couldn’t see the tiger, his scratches on the tree were enough for us – I guess something is better than nothing.

 The Wildlife of Bagori

-As we passed through the dense forest trails, we came across a wide variety of native plants, larger-than-life trees. and even spotted a wild boar
+As we passed through the dense forest trails, we came across a wide variety of native plants, and larger-than-life trees. and even spotted a wild boar

-There is more for the ornithologists here with a variety of bird species such as bar-headed goose, Indian Rollers, Adjutant storks, woodpeckers, white-breasted waterhens, etc. With just a few tigers in this park, the deer population here is considerable.
+There is more for the ornithologists here with a variety of bird species such as bar-headed geese, Indian Rollers, Adjutant storks, woodpeckers, white-breasted waterhens, etc. With just a few tigers in this park, the deer population here is considerable.
 Wild buffalos, elephants, and rhinos can be seen at most turns and also keep an eye on the ground to spot a tortoise heading towards his nest.

 The only drawback with this jeep safari is you can’t get close to these beautiful animals and have to see them from the jeep trailer.
 There is the chance to ride an elephant through the park which would allow closer access to animals however I have seen how the elephants are abused by the mahouts so I would advise against taking these trips.
 I would also urge the Assam Government to consider providing an alternate source of income to these mahouts and ban animal riding for good.